White-tailed eagle: Heraldry

-White-tailed eagle are prominent in ancient Saxon folklore and artwork with many landmarks named after the species.

-It is believed to be the White eagle shown in the German Coat of arms, Polish coat of arms and in the Serbian coat of arms.
-The sea eagle is often blazoned grasping a fish (usually a pike) in its talons, distinguishing it from an ordinary eagle.
+White-tailed eagles are prominent in ancient Saxon folklore and artwork with many landmarks named after the species.
+It is believed to be the white eagle shown in the Polish coat of arms.
+The sea eagle is often blazoned grasping a fish (usually a pike) in its talons, distinguishing it from other eagles.

 Prehistory

 On Orkney, Scotland, sea eagle bones have been found in 6,000-year-old burial mounds, among them the Tomb of the Eagles, suggesting that the birds were revered by the prehistoric people there, a belief strengthened by the Pictish stone carvings of sea eagles from Orkney.
 Cut marks have been found in white-tailed eagle talons in Krapina, suggesting Neanderthals' use of jewellery.

 Folklore

 In the Shetland Isles, Scotland, fishermen believed that as soon as a sea eagle appeared fish would rise to the surface, belly up; this led to some fishermen using eagle fat, smeared on their bait, to increase their catch.